keirbowden/workbooks/ApexExercises/workbook.md

 Users would like to see in the account list view how many contacts are associated with an account.
 Salesforce supports two distinct types of contacts - public (which are associated with an account) and private (which are not associated with an account and are only visible to the record owner and the system administrator).

 Create an Apex trigger that reacts to actions on the contact sobject and updates the count of contacts on the account.

+For the purposes of this exercise:

+* The trigger should be coded to work with a single record.
+* The count will only be updated when a contact is inserted.

 **Note**: Private contacts (not associated with an account) should be unaffected by this trigger.

+**Note**: You will need to add a field named 'Contact Count' to the account sobject.

 *Hint*: A contact is associated with an account if the AccountId field is populated.

-*Hint*: The number of contacts will change when a contact is added, deleted, updated to be associated with a different account or undeleted from the recycle bin.

 *Hint*: To author an Apex trigger, access the Triggers option from the submenu of the sobject in question: